-- Physical health and access to health care: Covid-19 has had a significant impact upon older people, from both mortality and ill health and mental and physical wellbeing perspectives.
+- Physical health and access to health care: Covid-19 has had a significant impact upon older people, from both mortality and ill health and mental and physical well-being perspectives.
 Research has shown that age increases the risk of dying from Covid-19 due to deterioration of immune systems and being more likely to have long term conditions.
-Likewise, the mobility and circulatory conditions of older people have deteriorated in lockdown and de-conditioning has occurred, potentially leading to falls risks. - Mental health and well-being: The pandemic has led to increased risks of health anxiety, panic, and depression for older people, particularly those in care settings.
+Likewise, the mobility and circulatory conditions of older people have deteriorated in lockdown and de-conditioning has occurred, potentially leading to falls risks. - Mental health and well-being: The pandemic has led to increased risks of health anxiety, panic, and depression for older people, particularly those in institutions.
 Covid-19 has had adverse effects on the well-being of older people in care homes, for example, constraints on social contact due to suspension of indoor visiting.
-Loneliness and isolation have increased for many older people, and feelings of anxiety and fear have emerged due to the pandemic and lockdowns.
+Loneliness and isolation have increased for many older people, as exemplified by one respondent to the Ask Cardiff 2020 survey who noted, "The biggest change for me is not being able to freely see family and friends (I live alone) and not to be able to go to the cinema and the theatre.
+I am retired so these things are a big part of my life."
+Feelings of anxiety and fear have also emerged due to the pandemic and lockdowns.
 People who were previously self-sufficient found themselves in need of support.
-Many older people have struggled with getting support when leaving hospital, sometimes leading to longer hospital stays.

-- Digital exclusion: Although many more people aged over 55 have been able to get online, the digital divide has widened during the pandemic, with more services moving to online-only.
-Digital exclusion has been an issue for many older people in accessing vital support services, not just because of a lack of equipment but a lack of confidence or a fear of using online services. - Positive developments in response to Covid-19: Services have had to adapt and in some cases this has resulted in more people being able to access them and services implementing flexible and agile ways of working.
+Many older people have struggled with getting support when leaving hospital, sometimes leading to longer hospital stays. - Digital exclusion: Although many more people aged over 55 have been able to get online, the digital divide has widened during the pandemic, with more services moving to online-only.
+Digital exclusion has been an issue for many older people in accessing vital support services, not just because of a lack of equipment but a lack of confidence or a fear of using online services. - Positive developments in response to Covid-19: Services have had to adapt, and, in some cases, this has resulted in more people being able to access them and services implementing flexible and agile ways of working.
 New connections have been made, and many people have volunteered within their communities to support older people with shopping, collecting prescriptions or befriending via telephone.
-Covid-19 has also encouraged the development of digital solutions.
+As highlighted, Covid-19 has also encouraged the development of digital solutions.
 Health and social care staff have used technology to link people with their families, for example, tablets in care homes and hospital wards so that families and loved ones can talk.
 This has been helpful when a person's family is a long way away and would otherwise be unable to see their relatives easily.